marcteves/simple-server/README.md

 "cat", send `POST http://url?addr=cat&message=meow`.
 The server will respond with all the mail in the mailbox, including the one you just sent.

+You may also use the provided `client.sh` script to send messages.

 ## Receiving a message

 Check for new mail in an address by sending `DELETE http://url/?addr=address` where `address` means the same as the section above.
 The server will respond with all the mail in the mailbox addressed to that address.
 The returned mail will then be deleted from the mailbox.

+You may also use the provided `client.sh` script to receive messages.